terrybro66/the-plan/README.md

-# Sonic Maze Explorer

-**Genre**: 3D Puzzle Adventure
-**Platforms**: Web (Desktop & Mobile)
-**Technologies**: React, Three.js, Magenta.js, Web Audio API

-## Overview
+# Sound Lamdscape

-**Sonic Maze Explorer** is a 3D puzzle game where players navigate a maze using both visual and auditory cues.
-Dynamic, real-time music adapts to the player's actions, guiding them through the maze while avoiding traps and solving puzzles.
-The game merges immersive 3D environments with procedurally generated music, creating a unique gameplay experience that intertwines sight and sound.
+Sound Landscape** is a 3D environment where players navigate a maze using both visual and auditory cues.
+Dynamic, real-time music adapts to the player's actions, guiding them through the maze

 ## Key Features